Ani-Bos/npk/README.md

 1. Further fine tune FarmBot on big dataset (using TPU), and improve the Disease prediction to use object dectection (YoLo) and segmentation realtime.
 2. Predict drought/rainfall using geospatial analysis of Google Earth Engine datasets and DL models.
 3. Predict yield using geospatial data and previous data.
+4. Based on all the user data collected, give personalized recommendation throughout the whole process of farming.

 ## Hosting